Melxo/CalculadoraHex/README.md

 This proyect is created in the program Borland C++ Builder 6.

-For view how work only download all an execute "Calculadora.exe", don't need heve install the program Builder.
+For view how work only download all an execute "Calculadora.exe", don't need have install the program Builder.

 ![Screenshot](CalNorHex.PNG)